The

 |

-estate of Astronaut Edward H. White, II.
-This was lot number 584
+Edward H. White, II.
+This was lot number

 Estate Collection."

-carried for the astronauts wives and are the scarcest of the flown
+astronauts wives and are the scarcest of the

 White Estate Collection."